Sherbrooke Forest East Walking Track

 Walking in a clockwise direction, the start of the Sherbrooke East track is from the Kallista end of the picnic grounds.
 Go past the not-at-all-pretty, bird feeding enclosure and the start of the trail is marked on the right, the first section is called ‘Lyrebird Walk’.

 It is very easy to follow, simply keep on the track, heading to the right at any junctions.
 Following the short ‘Hardy Gully‘ nature trail will lead back onto the main track too.

 Hardy Gully Nature Trail > Lyrebird Track > Neuman Track > Paddy Track > Welch Track > Coles Ridge Road >Return to Grants Picnic Ground.

 Other trails lead off this walk and so a person could spend all day wandering around the Sherbrooke Forest.
 Keeping on the track though will take you past some stunning fern glens, massive trees and a bit of open grassland off to the side at one point where it might be nice to have a picnic.
 Beware of snakes and do use common sense and caution in the forest.

 Starting in Belgrave

-Public transport from Melbourne makes it a breeze to come visit the hills for a day, or more.
+Public transport from Melbourne makes it a breeze to come to visit the hills for a day or more.
 If you are starting the walk from Belgrave, the simplest access is:

 Come out of the station (on the side the buses leave from), cross the road carefully and walk down by Puffing Billy station on Old Monbulk Road and continue up the road until you come to the end by Coles Ridge Track.
 The trail can be walked from either direction – heading up Coles Ridge track will take you to Grants Picnic ground after about 2km’s where there is a cafe or walking down Welch Track to follow in an anti-clockwise direction.
 (Please see the map).